Can My Dog Catch Coronavirus Covid-19?

 It’s important to differentiate what coronavirus we are talking about as not all of them are infectious to humans and most are specific to the host species.

-COVID-19 is a type of coronavirus that has the formal name of SARS-CoV-2.
+COVID-19 is a type of coronavirus that has the formal name SARS-CoV-2.

 The coronaviruses that can affect dogs and cats thankfully are unrelated to COVID-19.

-When you hear people or the media discuss coronavirus in dogs, they will be talking about Canine Viral Diarrhoea.
+When you hear people or the media discuss coronavirus in dogs, they will more than likely be talking about Canine Viral Diarrhoea.
 This is a virus caused by canine coronavirus (CCoV).

-The situation of coronavirus in greyhounds in QLD and NSW is related to this Canine Coronavirus NOT COVID-19.
+The situation of coronavirus in greyhounds in QLD and NSW is caused by Canine Coronavirus NOT COVID-19.

 Canine Coronavirus only affects dogs and is not transmittable to other pets or to humans.